The Well-Tempered Clavier: Intended tuning

+Bach's title suggests that he had written for a 12 note tuning system, in which all keys sounded in tune (called a "circulating temperament" or a "well temperament").
+One of the opposing systems in Bach's day was meantone temperament in which keys with many accidentals sound out of tune on keyboards limited to 12 pitches per octave.
+Bach would have been familiar with different tuning systems, and in particular as an organist would have played instruments tuned to a meantone system.

-During much of the 20th century it was assumed that Bach wanted equal temperament, which had been described by theorists and musicians for at least a century before Bach's birth.
-Internal evidence for this may be seen in the fact that in Book 1 Bach paired the E minor prelude (6 flats) with its enharmonic key of D minor (6 sharps) for the fugue.
-This represents an equation of the most tonally remote enharmonic keys where the flat and sharp arms of the circle of fifths cross each other opposite to C major.
-Any performance of this pair would have required both of these enharmonic keys to sound identically tuned, thus implying equal temperament in the one pair, as the entire work implies as a whole.
-However, research has continued into various unequal systems contemporary with Bach's career.
+During much of the 20th century it was presumed, possibly mistakenly, that Bach intended equal temperament, which after Bach's death became popular as the standard keyboard tuning, and had been described by theorists and musicians for at least a century before Bach's birth.
 Accounts of Bach's own tuning practice are few and inexact.
 The three most cited sources are Forkel, Bach's first biographer; Friedrich Wilhelm Marpurg, who received information from Bach's sons and pupils; and Johann Kirnberger, one of those pupils.
+Despite the presumption of equal temperament, research has continued into various unequal systems contemporary with Bach's career; there is debate whether Bach might have meant a range of similar temperaments, perhaps altered slightly in practice from piece to piece, or possibly some single, specific, "well-tempered" solution for all purposes.
+Modern scholars suggest some form of unequal well temperament instead of equal temperament.

-Forkel reports that Bach tuned his own harpsichords and clavichords and found other people's tunings unsatisfactory; his own allowed him to play in all keys and to modulate into distant keys almost without the listeners noticing it.
-Marpurg and Kirnberger, in the course of a heated debate, appear to agree that Bach required all the major thirds to be sharper than pure—which is in any case virtually a prerequisite for any temperament to be good in all keys.
+Forkel reports that Bach tuned his own harpsichords and clavichords and found other people's tunings unsatisfactory, and also that Bach's personal tuning system allowed him to play in all keys, and to modulate into distant keys almost without the listeners noticing.
+In the course of a heated debate, Marpurg and Kirnberger appear to agree that Bach required all the major thirds to be sharper than pure – which is not very informative, since it is essentially a prerequisite for any temperament to sound tolerable in all keys.

-Johann Georg Neidhardt, writing in 1724 and 1732, described a range of unequal and near-equal temperaments (as well as equal temperament itself), which can be successfully used to perform some of Bach's music, and were later praised by some of Bach's pupils and associates.
+Johann Georg Neidhardt, writing in 1724–1732, described a range of unequal and near-equal temperaments (as well as equal temperament itself), which can be successfully used to perform some of Bach's music, and were later praised by some of Bach's pupils and associates.
 J.S.
-Bach's son Carl Philipp Emanuel Bach himself published a rather vague tuning method which was close to but still not equal temperament: having only "most of" the fifths tempered, without saying which ones nor by how much.
+Bach's son Carl Philipp Emanuel Bach himself published a rather vague tuning method which was close to, but still not equal temperament: He wrote that it had only "most of" the fifths tempered, without saying which ones nor by how much.

 Since 1950 there have been many other proposals and many performances of the work in different and unequal tunings, some derived from historical sources, some by modern authors.
 Whatever their provenances, these schemes all promote the existence of subtly different musical characters in different keys, due to the sizes of their intervals.
 However, they disagree as to which key receives which character: